kalaboster/stringer/aws/README.md

 #### TODO:
 1. Replace stringer-iam-policy in wild card resource definitions with parameterized explicit resource definitions.
-2. complete on shell to executed commands and wait fo the stack to create checking every ten seconds until I decide on how to master all the templates.
+2. Complete use of shell to executed commands and wait for the stack to create by checking every ten seconds until I decide on how to master all the templates.
 3. Use Lex to automate the configuration and help a person configure it and alter templates through the API.